Skip to content

 python

-# src/basic/flows/conditional_without_else.py
+# src/basic/controls/conditional_without_else.py

 def check_string(s: str) -> None: